For the safety of our community, UWPCE programs will be taught remotely for the 2020-21 academic year.

 Next start date:

 Contracts are the linchpin of most business transactions.
 Once two entities enter into an agreement, it can have far-reaching consequences for both sides.
 Government agencies, nonprofits and commercial enterprises of all sizes rely on contract management professionals to ensure their contracts serve their business objectives and are responsible, sustainable and bulletproof.

 In this three-course certificate program, you’ll acquire the skills and learn the strategies to effectively develop, negotiate and manage contracts and contracting relationships.
-We’ll examine the legal and financial aspects of contracts and explore how they are designed and modified.
+We’ll examine the legal, business and financial aspects of contracts and explore how they are designed and modified.
 Become a contracts expert and propel your career.

 If English is not your native language, you should have at least intermediate English skills to enroll.
 To learn more, see English Language Proficiency Requirements – Noncredit Programs.